PhD, MPhil, BA (University of Cambridge)

 - Special Supervisor, English

-I was born in the D. R. Congo and grew up in London.
-I studied for my BA at Selwyn College, Cambridge and then – after a short stint working in the charity sector – studied for my MPhil and PhD at Girton College, Cambridge.
+She was born in the D. R. Congo and educated at various state schools in London.
+She studied for her BA at Selwyn and – after a short stint working in the charity sector – returned for an MPhil and PhD at Girton.

 Anna teaches for Part I, Papers 6 (1660-1870), 7A (1830-1945), and 7B (1870-present), and Part II, Papers 10 (Special Period, 1847-1872) and 17 (Lyric).
 She also supervises Practical Criticism and Critical Practice across all three years and supervise dissertations on nineteenth and twentieth-century literature.